What Are Drug Classifications?

 Drug Classifications Based On Legal Definitions

 The Federal Government passed the Controlled Substances Act in 1970 in response to the drug epidemic.
-This act established five drug classifications, or schedules.
-What schedule a drug is placed in is determined by the legitimacy and value of potential medical uses, along with the potential for abuse and the level of risk of addiction.
+This act established 5 drug classifications or schedules.
+What schedule a drug is placed in is determined by its legitimacy and the value of its potential medical uses, along with its potential for abuse and risk of addiction.
 The exception to this is international treaties.
 The United States must classify certain drugs in certain schedules to comply with certain diplomatic agreements, such as the Single Convention on Narcotic Drugs.

 Schedule V drugs have the fewest regulations and lowest penalties of any federal drug classification.
 Schedule V drugs have a legitimate accepted medical purpose, have a lower potential for abuse than Schedule IV drugs, and have a lower potential for addiction than Schedule IV drugs.
 Examples include: